arskom/spyne/doc/source/faq.rst

 Frequently asked questions about Spyne and related libraries.

-Does spyne support the SOAP 1.2 standard?
+Does Spyne support the SOAP 1.2 standard?
 ==========================================

 **Short answer:** No.